Enoggera Dam: Construction

 Three outlet pipes were incorporated into the design instead of the usual one or two.
 This allowed the potential supply to increase if needed as well as providing some safety benefits.

 The original cost was £50,000, which was raised to £65,000.
 By the end of 1870 more than £71,000 had been spent and water supply for the rapidly growing city of Brisbane was not being met by strong demand.
 To solve the problem another dam, Gold Creek Dam was approved in 1881.

 A commemorative drinking fountain in the City Botanic Gardens is dedicated to the arrival of clean drinking mains water to Brisbane.

 Droughts and floods

 Dry periods pronounced water quality problems in both Enoggera Dam and Gold Creek Dam built after the Enoggera reservoir was completed.
 The Mount Crosby Weir and pumping station alleviated some concerns but flooding of the Brisbane River was problematic.
 It was not until 1912 that water from Enoggera Dam was filtered.

 A spillway was added in 1976.
 Seven metres was added to the height of the dam wall for flood mitigation in the same year.

-It was decommissioned in 2003, then in early 2006 water from Enoggera Dam was again added to inner north-west Brisbane's drinking water supply, when drought had reduced South East Queensland's water supply to critical levels.
+The dam was decommissioned in 2003, then in early 2006 water from Enoggera Dam was again added to inner north-west Brisbane's drinking water supply, when drought had reduced South East Queensland's water supply to critical levels.

 During the 2022 eastern Australia floods, Enoggera Dam reached a capacity of 270%, leading to severe flooding in the Enoggera Creek catchment.